liquid-labs/policy-home-lockdown/policy/families/standards/Household Isolation Standards.md

 ## Standards

 {{ template "families/standards/Household Isolation Standards - items" . }}

+## Guidelines for when to isolate

+Anyone that is showing symptoms should isolate themselves from other household members.

+Healthcare workers or others with significant exposure should observe in-house isolation protocols.